 Creating fun activities is easy, you just need to look at what you have around your home to create them.
 We love doing crafts, so I always have tons of craft materials and if I see them on sale or something catches my attention I’ll just purchase it and save it for another time.

-Like these cute chalk clothespin trees I got at Target about a month ago in their dollar section!
+Like these cute chalk clothespin trees, I got at Target about a month ago in their dollar section!
 How cute are they?
 Not only are they going to be perfect for my counting activity, but my daughter will also be practicing her fine motor skills as she plays the game.
+Post contains affiliate links.

 - Chalk clothespin trees from Target (they had several different designs)